 - Vaccine Platform Technology.
-As of December 31, 2018, we hold three U.S. patents with granted claims relating to our platform technology.
+As of December 31, 2019, we hold three U.S. patents with granted claims relating to our platform technology.
 Two of these U.S. patents include claims related to our seasonal influenza vaccine candidate.
 These patents will expire in 2027, or later if patent term extension applies.
-As of December 31, 2018, we hold more than 50 issued foreign patents and one pending foreign patent application related to our platform technology and/or our vaccine candidates.
+As of December 31, 2019, we hold more than 50 issued foreign patents and one pending foreign patent application related to our platform technology and/or our vaccine candidates.
 These patents will expire in 2027, or later if patent term extension applies. - Tablet Vaccine Formulation.
 We own considerable know-how and hold one Singapore patent and 16 pending applications in the United States and around the world related to our tablet vaccine formulation technology.
 This patent and any patents issuing from these applications will expire in 2035, or later if patent term extension applies. - Influenza, Norovirus and RSV Vaccine Candidates.
-As of December 31, 2018, we have filed 12 applications in the United States and around the world relating to our norovirus and RSV vaccine candidates.
+As of December 31, 2019, we have filed 12 applications in the United States and around the world relating to our norovirus and RSV vaccine candidates.
 Any patents issuing from these applications will expire in 2036, or later if patent term extension applies.
 We have been issued 13 foreign patents related to our current H1N1 influenza vaccine candidate.
 These patents will expire in 2030, or later if patent term extension applies. - Relenza.
-As of December 31, 2018, we own one Japanese patent related to Relenza, which is exclusively licensed to GSK.
-This patent will expire in July 2019.
-All other Relenza patents have expired.
+As of December 31, 2019, we no longer own any Relenza patents, the last Japanese patent related to Relenza, which was exclusively licensed to GSK, having expired in July 2019. - Inavir.
+As of December 31, 2019, we own Japanese patents related to Inavir, which is exclusively licensed to Daiichi Sankyo.
+The last patent related to Inavir in Japan is set to expire in December 2029, at which time royalty revenue will cease.
+However, the patent covering the laninamivir octanoate compound expires in 2024, at which time generic competition may enter the market, potentially decreasing or eliminating the royalties received.

-In addition to the above, we have established expertise and development capabilities focused in the areas of preclinical research and development, manufacturing and manufacturing process scaleup, quality control, quality assurance, regulatory affairs and clinical trial design and implementation.
+In addition to the above, we have established expertise and development capabilities focused in the areas of preclinical research and development, manufacturing and manufacturing process scale-up, quality control, quality assurance, regulatory affairs and clinical trial design and implementation.
 We believe that our focus and expertise will help us develop products based on our proprietary intellectual property.